Updated: Sep 20

 Studies show that ketamine, which was originally used as an anesthetic, can temporarily block neurotransmitter receptors in specific areas of the brain, effectively making way for repair of neural pathways, and, in turn, reducing symptoms of PTSD and other treatment-resistant mental conditions.
 The medicine is given slowly over the course of about 40 minutes.
 As the body metabolizes the medication, in about 20-minutes, patients begin to see results.

 Stellate Ganglion Block (SGB) Therapy can also help treat chronic anxiety and post-traumatic stress disorder (PTSD) when conducted under physician care.
 The stellate ganglion is a group of nerves found in the last vertebra of the neck, part of the sympathetic nervous system.
 The SGB procedure injects a long-acting anesthetic to this part of the neck, under ultrasound guidance, and attempts to reset the brain’s “fight or flight” mode.The procedure takes about 15-minutes to conduct, under physician care, and benefits are felt by patients before they leave our office.
 Numerous peer-reviewed studies show the efficacy of this treatment option.

 NIMH and National Institutes of Health fact sheets and information on clinical trials and scientific studies on PTSD

 SAMHSA’s Military Families Strategic Initiative.

 Veterans Chat for veterans, family members or friends in crisis.

-To schedule a consultation for ketamine infusion therapy in the DMV, contactFreedom Ketamine Treatment Centers, with offices in Rockville and Bethesda, Maryland, and Reston and Vienna, Virginia.
+To schedule a consultation for ketamine infusion therapy in the DMV, contactFreedom Ketamine Treatment Centers, with offices in Rockville, Bethesda, Columbia, Reston, Vienna, and Marshall.
 With a team of highly-experienced, Board-Certified physicians and incredible ratings, you can rely on Freedom Ketamine Treatment Centers for the compassionate care you deserve.